Curtis Huttenhower

 Curtis Huttenhower is a Professor of Computational Biology and Bioinformatics in the Department of Biostatistics, School of Public Health, Harvard University.
+He will be moving to the University of British Columbia to serve as the Eddie Goldenberg Research Chair of Canada in Microbiome Sciences, with an anticipated start date of summer 2027.

 Education

 Huttenhower gained his BS from the Rose-Hulman Institute of Technology in 2000, where he majored in computer science, chemistry and mathematics.
 He then spent two years as a software developer for Microsoft, working on the Microsoft Natural Language Development Platform.
 Huttenhower gained his MS in computational linguistics from Carnegie Mellon University in 2003, where he studied with Dannie Durand and Eric Nyberg.
 In 2003, Huttenhower moved to Princeton University where he was awarded a PhD in 2008 for research in genomics supervised by Olga Troyanskaya.
 His PhD thesis was titled Analysis of large genomic data collections.

 Research

 Huttenhower joined the Harvard T.H.
 Chan School of Public Health in 2009 as an assistant professor of computational biology and bioinformatics, becoming an associate professor in 2013.
 Huttenhower's lab worked extensively with the NIH Human Microbiome Project (HMP) to identify and characterise the microorganisms found in association with both healthy and diseased humans.
 As of 2015, he co-leads one of the follow-up 'HMP2' Centers for Characterizing the Gut Microbial Ecosystem in Inflammatory Bowel Disease.